sagemath/trac_to_gh/Issue 5515.md

 # Issue 5515: "make" attempts to build documentation even if the build fails

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5515

 Original creator: cwitty